gaultier/blog/tip_of_day_3.md

 | Content Cell  | Content Cell  |
 ```

-Technically, markdown tables are an extension to standard markdown (if there is such a thing), but it's very common.
-So how do we do that?
+Technically, markdown tables are an extension to standard markdown (if there is such a thing), but they are very common and supported by all the major platforms e.g. Github, Azure, etc. So how do we do that?

 Once again, I turn to the trusty AWK.
 It's always been there for me.
 And it's present on every UNIX system out of the box.